Advertisement

 How long is the wait at City of Alameda Housing Authority?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at City of Alameda Housing Authority depend on demand in Alameda, funding levels, and your priority status.
+With approximately 1,939 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on May 31, 2026 when the PBV list changed from "closed" to "open."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact City of Alameda Housing Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?